Tracy writes on her journey of becoming a beader.

 She laughed heartily and said, this is the exact statement I made the first time I saw someone buying these beads.

 Now you are hooked, replied the lady at the till as she laughed.

 We await a change of statement and testimony, they replied simultaneously.

-I got home and then went straight to browse the internet for seed beads designs.
+I got home and then went straight to browse the internet for seed bead designs.
 I saw lovely designs and tutorials.
 My crafting spirit came alive.
-I wanted to give seed beads crafting a try.
+I wanted to give seed bead crafting a try.

 I made the three-strand necklace and have done different designs since then.

 I have fallen in love with seed beads.